james-rms/eccl/README.md

 ## Example

-For example, the following `eccl` code should produce a simple RC circuit
+For example, the following `eccl` code describes a simple RC circuit.
-schematic:

 ```
 from platonic import res, cap, voltage